 Secondary Education (English, ESL, Math, Sciences, Social Studies, Theatre)

-Full day visit one day per week through the semester or 3 full weeks in summer session.
+Full day visit one day per week through the semester.

 Time & day to be arranged between yourself, your supervisor & cooperating teacher.

 You must register for the course with the Registrarís office using KeanWise to receive transcript credit.
 See your advisor for the correct course information.
-Completing a field experience application does not take the place of registering for the course.
+Completing a Clinical Practice application does not take the place of registering for the course.

-Many field experiences require an approved petition from the education program.
+Many Clinical Practice experiences require an approved petition from the education program.
 Please see your program advisor to complete the petition request paperwork.